 By the way, if you are new to Raspberry Pi and want a step-by-step guide on how to do anything with it, feel free to check my e-book “Master your Raspberry Pi in 30 days”.
 It’s a 30-day challenge in which you’ll learn one new skill each day by practicing along the way.
 You’ll save time, money and start to enjoy any new project you want to try.

-In this first part, I will explain the things you need to access your Raspberry Pi via SSH.
-You can skip this if you are already connected, but it’s a prerequisite if you want to stop your Raspberry Pi remotely 🙂
+In this first part, I explain the prerequisites to remotely access your Raspberry Pi via SSH.
+You can skip this if you are already connected, but it’s mandatory if you intend to stop your Raspberry Pi remotely.

 Make sure SSH is enabled

 Before anything else, make sure the SSH service is running.

 By default, it’s not the case on Raspberry Pi OS, so you need to enable it.

 Here is how to do this.